linroger/Wealth-of-Nations/Financial Markets and Institutions - Markdown/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Note 4 Restructuring Debt Outside Bankruptcy.md

 What matters is the value at risk from going into bankruptcy relative to the amount of public debt.
 It is not just the size of the value at risk.
 If the amount of public debt is large relative to the value at risk, then the value at risk will be destroyed.

----

-In the next class note,Here is the rest of your document formatted into markdown:

----

 In the next class note, we examine exchange offers of one public debt issue for another as a way of forcing concessions by the public.

----

-This follows your original content exactly, with no alterations to the wording, only applying the formatting instructions you provided.
-Let me know if you need further adjustments!